itozyun/html.json/README.md

 # HTML.JSON

-A compact and portable format that can be converted back to HTML in a lightweight way, achieving Web 1.0 level SSR!
+A compact and portable format that can be converted back to HTML in a lightweight way.

+And Tiny Streaming SSR!

 [jsonml](http://www.jsonml.org/)([wiki](https://en.wikipedia.org/wiki/JsonML)) の拡張です.